Prague has become a very popular tourist destination in recent years and has a lot to offer visitors.

 Josefov is the former Jewish Quarter of Prague, and there are several reminders of the past in this area including a Jewish Cemetery, the Pinkas Synagogue, and a Holocaust Memorial.

-There are also a lot of kosher restaurants in the area, so if you’re looking for a great place to eat, make sure to check this neighbourhood.
+There are also a lot of kosher restaurants in the area, so if you’re looking for a great place to eat, make sure to check out this neighbourhood.

 15. Enjoy Affordable Street Food